abitwitch/PicoTelegraphDisplay/README.md

+> DEPRICATED: This repository is incomplete and depricated.
+Implimenting USB hosting for the Raspberry Pi Pico was not ideal, so I decided to use a [Raspberry Pi Zero instead](https://github.com/abitwitch/PiTelegraphDisplay).

 # PicoTelegraphDisplay
 A small display unit for a keyboard input.
 It is specifically designed to pair with the PicoTelegraphKey Repo.